as92005/projects-hardware/Third Eye for the Blind/README.md

-Third Eye for the Blind Summary-
+Third Eye for the Blind Summary- (Full project report included as a PDF in this repo for detailed analysis, circuit diagrams, and oscilloscope results.)

 This project is a wearable assistive device that helps visually impaired individuals detect nearby obstacles using an ultrasonic sensor, providing real-time feedback through vibration and sound.
 The closer the person is to an object, the stronger the vibration and the faster the beeping.

 How It Works:-